Department of Labor Logo United States Department of Labor

 Sawmills and wood preservation 11

 Logging is physically demanding and can be dangerous.
-Workers spend all their time outdoors, sometimes in poor weather and often in isolated areas.
-The increased use of enclosed machines has decreased some of the discomforts caused by bad weather and has generally made logging much safer.
+Workers spend all of their time outdoors, sometimes in poor weather and often in isolated areas.

-Most logging work involves lifting, climbing, and other strenuous activities, although machinery has eliminated some heavy labor.
-Falling branches, vines, and rough terrain are constant hazards, as are dangers associated with felling trees and handling logs.
+Logging work involves lifting, climbing, and other strenuous activities, although machinery has reduced some heavy labor.

 Injuries and Illnesses

-Despite the industry’s strong emphasis on safety, logging workers sometimes get injured on the job.
-And although fatalities are uncommon, fallers experience one of the highest rates of occupational fatalities of all occupations.
+Despite the industry’s emphasis on safety, logging workers are sometimes injured on the job.
+Although fatalities are uncommon, logging workers experience one of the highest rates of occupational fatalities of all occupations.
 Most fatalities occur through contact with a machine or an object, such as a log.

 Work Schedules